 In Pursuit of Genuine Collaboration: Inclusive leaders welcome all perspectives, especially ones they know might be in opposition to theirs, because this fresh take might illuminate a better way forward, or plant a seed for a solution for a future problem.
 Inclusive leadership also involves listening to understand, rather than just to have something to respond to.
 And, it certainly excludes hoping to have nothing to respond to.
 An example of this would be cc’ing people on email threads without asking a specific question or providing the context necessary for them to feel genuinely invited to weigh in.

 Equitable Empowerment: Inclusive leaders work to ensure that everyone has equal access to opportunities, resources, and support.
 They also understand that some resources aren’t as helpful to some people, and that support needs to look different for different people.
 Some personality types are less inclined to join in public discourse.
-Leaders can practice inclusivity by attuning to their people’s needs and meeting them
+Leaders can practice inclusivity by attuning to their people’s needs and meeting them where they are—perhaps through a one-on-one conversation in person or via the phone.
+These leaders recognize fairness doesn’t mean treating everyone equally, rather it means providing everyone with equal access to what they need to succeed.

 What Inclusive Leadership Isn’t